Unspokenevil/hg-engine-wiki/Troubleshooting.md

 </details>

 <details>
-<summary>Build fails when it can't find "msc" from an active repository before 11 Sept.
+<summary>Tools build fails when it can't find "msc" from an active repository before 11 Sept.
 2023</summary>
 <br>

 After trying to deal with all of .NET's interoperability issues with WSL, I finally chose to switch on that date to just using `mono` instead.
 Existing repositories just need to run: